-GB183 Legal Environment of Business (3) Fall, Spring, Summer Explores how the law is used to resolve potential and actual conflicts of interest in society, including those between and among business, government, individuals, and private institutions.
+GB183 Legal Environment of Business (3)

+Explores how the law is used to resolve potential and actual conflicts of interest in society, including those between and among business, government, individuals, and private institutions.
 Evaluates the effectiveness of specific laws, including securities, consumer, employment, and environmental.

-GB192 Business Policies and Strategy (3) Fall, Spring Prerequisites: Completion of all core requirements and senior class standing.
+GB192 Business Policies and Strategy (3)

+Prerequisites: Completion of all core requirements and senior class standing.
 This capstone course integrates skills and knowledge attained through previous business courses in a case-method seminar that requires students to evaluate a firm's condition, formulate policy, and determine strategy to be pursued.

-GB194 Senior Business Project (3) (by arrangement) Prerequisites: Completion of all core requirements and senior class standing.
+GB194 Senior Business Project (3)

+Prerequisites: Completion of all core requirements and senior class standing.
 Students research, develop, and implement a business related project.
 See department publication for specific GPA and other requirements.
 (Undergraduate Business Director's permission only.)

-GB195 Special Topics in Business (.5) Offers short seminars/workshops of timely interest to Business students.
+GB195 Special Topics in Business (0.5)

+Offers short seminars/workshops of timely interest to Business students.
 (May also be offered as a one-time special interest course for up to three units).

-GB196 Preparation for Finance (.5) Fall, Spring, Summer Prerequisite: EC102.
-Gives an introduction to the use of a financial calculator and a review of the essentials of algebra, statistics, and accounting that are particularly relevant to success in FN131 Corporate Financial Management.
+GB196 Preparation for Finance (0.5)

+Prerequisite: EC102.
+Gives an introduction to the use of a financial calculator and a review of the essentials of algebra, statistics, and accounting that are particularly relevant to success in FN131 Financial Management I.

-- IB110 International Business [CDiv] (3) Fall, Spring, Summer Offers an overview of International Business.
-In this course, international finance and management, international trade, and international investments are considered within the framework of international economics and institutions. - IB/MG116 Comparative International Management [CDiv] (3) Fall Focuses on impact of cultural influences on management in multinational organizations.
-Examines factors which influence perceptions, communication, behavior, and decision-making in various geographical spheres of international business. - IB/MK165 International Marketing (3) Summer Studies strategic issues in marketing products and services across national borders.
-Examines cultural, legal, ethical, and economic constraints. - MG/CM115 Conflict Management: Theory and Practice (3) Spring Surveys the major theories, research, and resources on the origins, significance, and methods of managing and resolving conflict in the organization.
-Provides a framework to analyze and understand interpersonal and intergroup disputes and develop skills in mediation, negotiation, and conciliation.
-Cross-listed with HS115. - MG/MK117 Entrepreneurial Management and Marketing (3) Spring Focuses on policy formulation and implementation in smaller firms.
-Covers theories of entrepreneurship, startup and acquisition analysis, financial, personnel, and marketing issues relevant to effective small business management. - MG151 Human Resource Management (3) Summer Focuses on staffing functions of job analysis, recruitment, selection, compensation, performance appraisal, training and development, bargaining, negotiation, and equity issues relevant to effective human resource planning. - MG157 Women in Management [CDiv] (3) Fall Studies contemporary issues and problems facing women in roles as organizational leaders and managers.
+IB/MG116 Comparative International Management [CDiv] (3)

+Focuses on impact of cultural influences on management in multinational organizations.
+Examines factors which influence perceptions, communication, behavior, and decisionmaking in various geographical spheres of international business.

+MG/MK117 Entrepreneurial Management and Marketing (3)

+Focuses on policy formulation and implementation in smaller firms.
+Covers theories of entrepreneurship, startup and acquisition analysis, financial, personnel, and marketing issues relevant to effective small business management.

+MG151 Human Resource Management (3)

+Focuses on staffing functions of job analysis, recruitment, selection, compensation, performance appraisal, training and development, bargaining, negotiation, and equity issues relevant to effective human resource planning.

+MG157 Women in Management [CDiv] (3)

+Studies contemporary issues and problems facing women in roles as organizational leaders and managers.
 Uses recent research and cases to explore personal and organizational barriers and success factors.
-Appropriate for both women and men. - MG161 Persuasion and Presentation (3) Spring Cross-listed with CM161.
-See Communication listings, page 163, for course description. - MG162 Managing Cultural Diversity [CDiv] (3) Spring Cross-listed with HS162.
-See Intensive Human Services listings, page 193, for course description. - MG/TM176 Introduction to Information Technology Management (3) Summer Gives an overview of business information systems and technology from the perspective of the manager needing to work in this dynamic environment, providing a survey not only of the technical components of systems, but also their implications for business professionals.
+Appropriate for both women and men.

+MG162 Managing Cultural Diversity [CDiv] (3)

+Cross-listed with HS162.
+See Intensive Human Services listings, page 181, for course description.

+MG/TM176 Operations and Information Technology Systems (3)

+Overview of operations management, and how information systems (the integration of networked computers, data, technical specialists and managers) are used to manage and control business operations and produce high quality products and services.
+Understanding information as a product and vehicle for management control, technology will be considered in terms of impact on operations, globalization, ethics, and quality.

-MG/TM177 Telecommunications Management (3) Fall Surveys contemporary communications technology and the impact on the organization, including advances in integrated systems, regulatory challenges, networks, and the role of the manager in a telecommunications environment.
+MG/TM177 Telecommunications Management (3)

+Surveys contemporary communications technology and the impact on the organization, including advances in integrated systems, regulatory challenges, networks, and the role of the manager in a telecommunications environment.

-MG/TM178 Project Management (3) Spring Focuses on planning, organizing, and implementing complex projects: project initiation, planning, organizing, staffing, scheduling, monitoring and control, conflict management, cost effectiveness, quality, software tools for project management, team processes, and leadership styles.
+MG/TM178 Project Management (3)

+Focuses on planning, organizing, and implementing complex projects: project initiation, planning, organizing, staffing, scheduling, monitoring and control, conflict management, cost effectiveness, quality, software tools for project management, team processes, and leadership styles.
 Students implement a team project.

-MG190A Educational Management and Assessment (.5) Provides entering adult students with information and skills to manage more effectively their educational process.
-Covers adult learning theory, organizing learning activities, study habits and resources, dealing with numbers and math anxiety, developing support networks, and applying selfassessment skills.
+MG190A Educational Management and Assessment (0.5)

+Provides entering adult students with information and skills to manage more effectively their educational process.
+Covers adult learning theory, organizing learning activities, study habits and resources, dealing with numbers and math anxiety, developing support networks, and applying self-assessment skills.

-MG190B Managing Group Processes and Project Development (.5) Assists adult students in developing skills and resources in project planning, research, management, and presentation.
+MG190B Managing Group Processes and Project Development (0.5)

+Assists adult students in developing skills and resources in project planning, research, management, and presentation.
 Includes techniques of group facilitation and guided discussions, negotiation of group responsibilities, and resources for presentation design.